hendrtd/comp-2210/docs/term/202330-2023-summer/announcements/all-access.md

 ## What does it cost?

-For the first two weeks of class, everyone gets this content for free.
+For first week of class, everyone gets this content for free.
 All students in this course start as opted in to pay for the content for the course.
 The discounted price you’ll be billed is $21.95 for the Vocareum CloudLab access.

 If you want to opt out and not be charged, all you have to do is follow the instructions (see